UI Design for Beginners >

 Summary

-And that's all for day four—well done!
+And that's all for step four—well done!
 By now, you should be able to see how your climate change app screen is taking shape.
-Tomorrow, we'll add the finishing touches to our screens with color and imagery.
+In the next tutorial, we'll add the finishing touches to our screens with color and imagery.
 We're nearly there, so keep up the great work!

 Typography is a crucial part of UI design, and having a handle on the basics is a fantastic start.
 Already, you're one step closer to becoming a pro.